dolbeysystems/fusion-cac-web-docs/content/coding-user-guide/coding-a-patient-chart/loading-accounts/_index.md

 ### {{% icon icon="wrench" %}} Tool Panel

-The Tool Panel feature gives you the flexibility to customize the display of columns within your Assigned Accounts Grid.
-In addition to the option of auto sizing columns to maximize what is displayed, you can select/deselect column headings based on your preferences.
+The Tool Panel feature gives you the flexibility to customize what columns you want to display within your Assigned Accounts Grid.

-Click on {{% button %}}Tool Panel{{% /button %}} from the Column Setting drop-down listing to view the Tool Panel selection menu.
-You can select/deselect columns to be displayed and then click on Tool Panel again to hide the Tool Panel selection menu.
+When you click on {{% button %}}Tool Panel{{% /button %}} from the {{% icon icon="bars" %}} Menu icon, a list of headers will come up to the right of the screen.
+This allows you to select/deselect column headings based on your preferences.
+Click on Tool Panel again to hide the Tool Panel selection menu.

+Tool panel settings will remain for all future coding sessions and subsequent logins.

 ## {{% icon icon="table-columns" %}} Grid Columns Fields

 ### {{% icon icon="eye-slash" %}} Hide or Show Columns

+Once headings have been selected/deselected to view in the Assigned Accounts Grid via the Tool Panel, you can also choose which columns you want to view during a particular working session.
-You can choose which columns you want to view when displaying your assigned accounts listing by clicking on the Columns icon in any column on your assigned accounts listing.
+This can be done by clicking on the Columns icon in any column on your assigned accounts listing.

 ![Hide or Show Column](image-091.jpg)

-Tool Panel settings will remain for all future coding sessions and subsequent logins.

 To bring all columns back into view, click on
 {{% button %}}Reset Columns{{% /button %}} from the Column Settings drop-down